-On to another job, another five years, still waiting for that chance to show my potential and take the leap.
-Life teaches us to wait, but instead, we should leap into something new and make a new life for ourselves.
+On to another job, five years in, I’m still waiting for a chance to show my real potential and take a great leap.
+Life seems to teach us to wait, but instead, we should leap into new things and make a better life for ourselves.